blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 2. We are working within the framework of Qur’aan and Sunnah
 3. Process of Qiyaas will make subtle haram more apparent.
 It is not creation of Hukm rather systematic tool to make subtleties clear
 d.
-Hadeeth played a important role in ruling based on Qiyaas Various approach in using Ahad and Mursal Hadeeth
+Hadeeth played a important role in ruling based on Qiyaas

+Various approach in using Ahad and Mursal Hadeeth

 A. Ahad Hadeeth
 a.
 Sahaabahs unanimously agreed to its usage
 b.
 Examples from Major Sahaabah’s
 i.
 Abu Bakr:
-1. “Prophets should be buried where they died”
+1. "Prophets should be buried where they died"
 2. Report of Mugheera was used to rule that grand mother’s share is 1/6th of inheritance.
 He asked who can support Mugheera’s statement?
 Muhammad ibn maslama given a witness ii.
 Umar ibn al Khattab:
 1. Taking Jizya from Majus based on hadeeth narrated by Abdur Rahman ibn Auf that they should be treated as like Ahlul Kitab
 2. Aboo moosa al Asharee leaving Umar’s home after knocking three times.
 Umar asking Aboo Moosa should find someone to support this else he will be dealt.
 Abu Saeed Sudan witnessed iii.
 Uthman: Widow to continue her iddah though her husband was deceased iv.
 Hadeeth of Aisha on Ghusl for two private part touching each other even without ejaculation

 B. Exceptions where Ahad rejected
 a.
 Narrator is not a Thiqa
 i.
 Umar rejecting Fatima bint Qays case because he did not trust her
 b.
 Hadeeth is against stronger evidence
 i.
 Aisha rejected the Ahad hadeeth from Ibn Umar hadeeth on wailing that it will affect the dead on the account that no one will carry sin of other person

 C. Imam Shaafi’ee’s response
 a.
 For the argument, Qur’aan says witness as one male and two females.
 He responded principle is to take witness if they don’t have any mistakes
 b.
 Prophet asked us to memorize, preach the Hadeeth
 c.
 During time of Prophet, Sahaabah’s shared Ahad hadeeth and the Prophet was silent (eg.: Changing of Kabah)
 d.
 Prophet sending 12 messengers to 12 kings (Ahad)
 e.
 Sahaabah’s enacted upon hadeeth which were singular

 D. Treatment of Ahad hadeeth by various Schools
 a.
 Hanafi – Stringent
 i.
 Rawi should not contradict the reliable reports (eg. Abu Hurayrah washing 3 times for najis of dog when the known position is 7 times with one time being with dirt)